RESEARCH STARTER

 Because of their ability to increase the rates of chemical reactions without requiring increased temperature, catalysts are widely used in a variety of industrial chemical reactions.

-They are particularly useful in situations in which excess heat might lead to destruction of the reaction products, or in which the products are flammable or explosive at elevated temperatures, as in the case of some hydrocarbon reactions.
+They are particularly useful in situations in which excess heat might lead to the destruction of the reaction products or in which the products are flammable or explosive at elevated temperatures, as in the case of some hydrocarbon reactions.
 The lower reaction temperatures made possible by catalysts also yield economic benefits in the form of energy savings and longer lives of reaction facilities.

-An example of a process employing catalysis in the refining of petroleum is the so-called "cracking" of hydrocarbons, which means their cleavage into smaller molecules.
-In practice, cracking leads to conversion of heavy crude oils into such lighter fractions as gasoline and alkenes, which are themselves important industrial intermediates.
-Such reactions can be induced to occur by elevating temperature to, say, 600 degrees Celsius, with the hydrocarbon in the gas phase, at a pressure of about 15 atmospheres.
+An example of a process employing catalysis in the refining of petroleum is the so-called “cracking” of hydrocarbons, which means their cleavage into smaller molecules.
+In practice, cracking leads to the conversion of heavy crude oils into such lighter fractions as gasoline and alkenes, which are themselves important industrial intermediates.
+Such reactions can be induced to occur by elevating the temperature to, say, 600 degrees Celsius, with the hydrocarbon in the gas phase at a pressure of about 15 atmospheres.
 They can also be carried out at much lower temperatures and pressures through the use of catalysts.
 In one of the first successful commercial catalytic cracking processes, the catalyst was a solid and consisted of a mixture of aluminum silicate, iron oxide, calcium oxide, and magnesium oxide.
 Catalysis can be enhanced by further addition of manganous, copper, and vanadium oxides.
 From the complex nature of the catalyst mixture, it can be deduced that the reactions occurring are, themselves, extremely complex.
 The smaller hydrocarbons produced by cleavage are recombined in various ways, and a variety of other chemical reactions occur.

 There are numerous other examples of the industrial application of catalysis, about as many as there are industrial chemical reactions.
 Both homogeneous and heterogeneous catalysis are used, cracking obviously being an instance of the latter.
 Frequently, homogeneous catalysis is carried out using hydrobromic, sulfuric, or phosphoric acid, compounds that increase the rates of industrial-scale molecular rearrangements, dehydrations (removal of water), hydrations (addition of water), and esterifications (linking acidic and alcoholic groups).